-Table 2-14 describes the signals used to request a flow-control action from the transmit engine.
+Table 2-9 describes the signals used to request a flow-control action from the transmit engine.
 Valid flow control frames received by the MAC are automatically handled (if the MAC is configured to do so).
 The pause value in the received frame is used to inhibit the transmitter operation for the time defined in IEEE 802.3-2008 specification.
 The frame is then passed to the client with rx_axis_mac_tuser asserted to indicate to the client that it should be dropped.
-See Flow Control Using IEEE 802.3 in Chapter 3.
+See Flow Control Using IEEE 802.3.

-Table 2-14: Flow Control Interface Signal Pinout
+Table 2-9: Flow Control Interface Signal Pinout